Skip to content

 What does the engagement look like, and how long?

-A migration-testing engagement begins with a baseline of Citrix and a pilot AVD pool, then promotes wave-by-wave behind validation gates.
+A migration-testing engagement begins with a baseline of Citrix and a pilot AVD pool, then promotes cohort-by-cohort behind validation gates.
 Exact timeline depends on AVD scale and operational readiness.
 We’ll size it on the discovery call.
 LoadGen Services (consulting and managed runs) is available where in-house bandwidth is tight.

 What does it cost?

-The Load Testing module is €1,099 per week at 50 vUsers, scaling to 25,000 vUsers.
+The Load Testing module is €1,099 per week at 50 vUsers.
+License tiers run from 50 to 25,000 vUsers; 25,000+ users have been tested by LoadGen, and LoadGen scales with available test infrastructure and agent capacity.
 End-to-End Monitoring is €899 per Agent per month if you want continuous post-cutover monitoring.
-Migration engagements typically run the Load Testing module during the cutover window, then add Monitoring after go-live.
+Migration engagements typically run Load Testing during the cutover window, then add Monitoring after go-live.

 LoadGen Official Logo